 Recruiting and hiring seasonal employees will be easier if you target and tap into individuals who want to work for the season.

-For many, hiring university students is the most obvious solution, with many students having time off during peak seasons.
+Hiring university students is the most obvious solution for many, with most students having time off during peak seasons.
 Their availability would be more in line with your requirements, along with their flexibility to take on shifts, especially during public holidays.

 Be sure to advertise the hiring news on social media or job portals, where students are most likely browsing for job openings.